 - As a continuing student, you can increase your chances of receiving a graduate housing assignment by making your preferences as broad and inclusive as you can.
 Take care to prioritize your choices during the application process

-Continuing Student–Single assignments granted in the spring allocation are renewable for as long as you remain a registered student provided you do not terminate your housing.
+Continuing Student–Single assignments granted in the fall allocation are renewable for as long as you remain a registered student provided you do not terminate your housing.
 Next year, you will have the opportunity to renew your housing assignment.
 You do not have to reapply to the housing allocation process.

 Improving Your Chances

 - You should rank only those residences where you would like to live.

 - The more places you rank, the more likely you are to get housing on campus.

 - Groups entering the allocation may improve their chances by reconfiguring the group size (i.e. groups of 4 vs. groups of 12).